 This quantification of causal connections can also be presented in tabular form, breaking down how different factor labels have been used across all the data, or to compare different groups of respondents.
-The table below presents counts of the use of factor labels depending on their position as an influence (from) or consequence (to) factor.
 Of course, this does not present them in the context of the links that are made between them, which can be seen in the maps, but it serves as another perspective on the data and helps the analyst to know which key factors would be useful to start querying in the maps.